 Robot-assisted surgery allows Dr. Eghbalieh to operate in the abdomen and within small organs with greater precision and better visualization compared to standard laparoscopic surgery.
 The thin, yet highly mobile, robotic arms mimic Dr. Eghbalieh’s hands, so he can remove cysts and then repair delicate tissues with extreme precision.

-If you’ve been diagnosed with pancreatic cystic lesions and would like to learn about the benefit of robot-assisted surgery, contact Dr. Eghbalieh at Southern California Hepatobiliary Pancreatic & Robotic Surgery Institute.
+If you’ve been diagnosed with pancreatic cystic lesions and would like to learn about the benefits of robot-assisted surgery, contact Dr. Eghbalieh at Southern California Multi-Specialty Center.